Mic-M/ioBroker.smartcontrol/README.md

 In addition, a timer should run after a motion sensor is triggered, which (as soon as there is no more motion) switches off the target devices after the set number of seconds.

-All of this can be easy accomplished with this adapter, und much more.
+All of this can be easily accomplished with this adapter, und even much more ;-)

 The goal of this adapter is to replace many JavaScript and Blockly's and to provide a **very user-friendly environment** for various scenarios, including IFTTT (*if this, then that*).